 Make your home safer!

 That sounds like a cheesy infomercial, but smart lights can actually deliver on all of these promises.
 I enjoy these benefits in my house today, but it wasn’t always that way.
 It is critical that you choose the right products and set them up in the right way or you won’t get the full benefits that smart home lighting can provide.
 This smart lighting guide will ensure that you don't make the same mistakes I made.

 This guide answers these questions and many others.
 If you have a specific question that wasn’t answered, please post it to the comments section and I will do my best to help you get an answer.
-I want this lighting guide to help as many people as possible!
+I want this smart lighting guide to help as many people as possible!

-This lighting guide contains a lot of information.
+This smart lighting guide contains a lot of information.
 Use the index below to jump to the topic you want to learn more about (or read the entire guide if you really want to).

 Lighting is arguably the most critical element in your smart home.
 Every person that enters your home will interact with your lights.
 This interaction should be as natural and easy as any “dumb” (traditional) lights found in most homes.
 However, your smart lights should offer an unexpected level of convenience that wows your family and guests.
 And I don't mean wow them with something that is extravagant and over the top.
 I mean your smart lighting system should wow them with simplicity and usefulness.